Why Day Traders Need to Pay Attention to Central Banks

-Central bank policy changes can be made more swiftly and without partisan wrangling and accordingly remain the top way to respond to an economic downturn.
+Central bank policy changes can be made more swiftly and without partisan wrangling.
+Accordingly, they remain the top way to respond to an economic downturn.

 The US Federal Reserve is the world’s most important central bank.
-The US economy is around 22% of the world economy and the US dollar is the world’s primary reserve currency, involved in about 60% of all global trade transactions.
+The US economy is around 22 percent of the world economy and the US dollar is the world’s primary reserve currency.

-As global growth slows, it should not be tightening in any form (i.e., raising rates and/or selling assets from its portfolio, which are measures taken to slow down credit creation).
-You’re seeing plenty of tightening through US fiscal policy itself, as US stimulus fades from the effect of tax cuts and deregulation yet borrowing continues to grow.
+As global growth slows in developed markets, it become progressively harder for central banks to tighten in any form (i.e., raising rates and/or selling assets from its portfolio, which are measures taken to slow down money and credit creation).

-The remainder of the 2019 economy is clear.
-In the corporate sector alone, there is $520 billion worth of debt maturing this year.
-That can be managed.
-Companies have the assets and income; many companies having problems will be able to refinance.
-Defaults will be low and very little of this maturing debt is of the high-yield variety.
+By mid-2019, in the corporate sector alone, there was $520 billion worth of debt maturing that year.
+That could be managed.
+Companies had the assets and income; many companies having problems would be able to refinance.
+Defaults were low and very little of the maturing debt was of the high-yield variety.

-The household sector’s debt situation looks fine for now as well, though it’s underestimated in the data because much of mortgage debt has been converted to rent.
+The household sector’s debt situation looked fine going into the Covid-19 pandemic, though it was underestimated in the data because much of mortgage debt has been converted to rent.
 Rent isn’t debt, but it’s a non-discretionary expense nonetheless.
 This shows up in the data by tracking household debt service payments as a percent of disposable income alongside the homeownership rate:

-Moreover, taking aggregate figures can mask what’s going on at a more granular level.
-The balance sheets of the top 5% of earners look very different from the balance sheets of the bottom 95%.
+But taking aggregate figures can mask what’s going on at a more granular level.
+The balance sheets of the top 5 percent of earners look very different from the balance sheets of the bottom 95 percent.
 A substantial number of US households are financially distressed and living paycheck to paycheck.

 Traders versus Central Bankers